Agriculture Drought Response

 • Rainwater collection not happening

-by lee, almost 4 years ago
+by lee, about 4 years ago

 We own 40 acres in rural Mesa County, and we collect all of our irrigation water from our roofs, and then store it underground.
 That has allowed us a vegetable garden, 10 fruit trees, and some native plantings.
 However, due to the extreme drought conditions (basically one rain event spring, summer and fall), we have been unable to collect anywhere near enough water for irrigation.
 We have to drive some distance for water that we haul home.